RGB NSWGov+ScreenNSW Primary 2025 1

 • LGBTQIA+ people.

-Applicants may request single or multi-year funding based an organisation’s funding history with Screen NSW.
+Applicants may request funding to support the delivery of activities that demonstrate clear and measurable benefits for the NSW screen or digital games industry.
+Single or multi-year funding can be sought based on an organisation’s funding history with Screen NSW.

 Key information